 Part of the way that we assist you in achieving a mutual settlement when you contact a divorce legal practitioner at our office is through the usage of multi-disciplinary teams.

 Our office works together with mental health practitioners, family law legal team, and even neutral financial professionals along with other types of experts to help ensure that you and your spouse achieve a collaborative settlement.
 By involving neutral third-party sources, our law office makes sure that there are no biases on either party’s side, so you never have to worry about special interests interfering in the fairness of your settlement.

 How To Start A Collaborative Divorce

 In a collaborative divorce, you and your spouse agree to work together and negotiate the terms of your divorce.
 A collaborative divorce will not succeed if either side is reluctant to cooperate.
 To begin the collaborative divorce process, both sides will hire an attorney experienced with collaborative divorce to represent their interest.
-Your Davis collaborative divorce lawyer will agree to help you negotiate your divorce outside of the court system.
+Your Davis collaborative divorce attorney will agree to help you negotiate your divorce outside of the court system.

 Next, they will put together your multi-disciplinary assistance team and meet with you to discuss your individual goals.
-Then, you and your lawyer will meet with your spouse and their attorney to begin the negotiations.
+Then, you and your lawyer will meet with your spouse and their lawyer to begin the negotiations.
 The process typically takes a few meetings, often weekly or bi-weekly.
 Finally, the negotiation results in a written agreement that both parties find to be fair and can uphold going forward.

 REASONS WHY COLLABORATIVE DIVORCE MAY BE RIGHT FOR YOU